Can you freeze greek Yogurt: freezing yogurt kill the Good Bacteria?

 Although you may require freezing yogurt, there are some negative aspects of freezing yogurt.
 One thing I have to mention that, if you freeze yogurt for more than a month, you are most likely not getting the taste of the yogurt as it was before freezing.
 Moreover, you may get an acidic taste of the yogurt and the texture of the yogurt will be altered.
 Along with that, when yogurt is frozen then thawed, it can separate and become grainy and watery.

-Besides these, the yogurt also may develop an acidic taste and some of the live bacterial cultures (probiotics) which are abundant in natural yogurt may be demolished by the freezing procedure.
+Besides these, the yogurt also may develop an acidic taste and some of the live bacterial cultures (good Bacteria) which are abundant in natural yogurt may be demolished by the freezing procedure.
 However, it is still healthy to eat the yogurt.
 If you do not care about the alternation, there’s no reason not to consume thawed yogurt.
 But, if the change is a problem, you can use the yogurt in baked food products, or quickly consume it while it is still frozen.

 Can you freeze Greek yogurt?